Across this great state, we have seen the rise of local PIO groups and we love it.

 We’ve been going strong for about two years now and meet every other month to practice writing news releases, hold meetings with members of the media to strengthen relationships, problem solve, network, etc.

-Note to the public.
+Note to the public and media.
 These contacts are for training and coordination in the PIO Association only.
 These people are not necessarily the designated media contact for the county.